Modern Minoan Paganism: Walking with Ariadne's Tribe

 Posted by on in Paths Blogs

-The Cyclades had their own culture that included a unique art style: small figurines carved out of white marble, with a simplistic style that looks almost post-modern.
-The photo above shows the most widespread type of figurine, a female figure with her arms crossed over her abdomen, the left above the right.
+The Cyclades had their own culture that included a unique art: small figurines carved out of white marble with a simplistic style that looks almost post-modern.
+The photo above shows the most widespread type of Cycladic figurine, a female figure with her arms crossed over her abdomen, the left above the right.
 Some male carvings in a similar posture have been found, but by far the majority are female.
-The interesting thing is, they all come from Cycladic graves.
+The interesting thing is, they all come from Aegean graves - including some on Crete.

 I recently reviewed a fascinating book, Ecstatic Body Postures by Belinda Gore.
-The author presents the idea that many of the figurines we find from ancient cultures depict postures that were used for shamanic rituals.
+The author presents the idea that many of the figurines we find from ancient cultures depict postures that were used for spirit journey rituals.
 Each pose has a particular function and meaning.
-I've been working with these positions for several months now, and I have to say I agree with the author: They are a kind of shamanic technology.
+I've been working with these positions for several months now, and I have to say I agree with the author: They're a kind of spiritwork "technology."

 One thing spiritworkers (shamans) do is to help the dying find their way from this life to the next.
 This function, of helping a soul journey to the Realm of the Dead, is performed by the psychopomp.
 Many deities, including Ariadne and Dionysus, have been labeled as psychopomps in their respective mythologies.
 But in ordinary life, this function was carried out (and still is, in some groups and societies) by a human being.

-I think that, by placing these little figurines in the graves of their loved ones, the ancient people of the Cyclades were assuring them that the proper shamanic rituals were being done to make sure their souls reached the Realm of the Dead swiftly and safely.
-What a loving way to send a soul to the Ancestors.
+I think that, by placing these little figurines in the graves of their loved ones, the ancient people of the Cyclades were assuring them that the proper spiritwork rituals were being done to make sure their souls reached the Realm of the Dead swiftly and safely.
+What a loving way to send a soul to the ancestors.

 Last modified on